10yard/dkafe/readme.md

 1. Write the Raspberry Pi OS Desktop image (that's the default one ) using Raspberry Pi Image tool to an SD Card.

-2. Copy contents of the latest Raspberry Pi Binary Release Zip to the boot partition of the SD card.
+2. Extract contents of the latest Raspberry Pi Binary Release Zip to the boot partition of the SD card.

 3. Copy dkong.zip and dkongjr.zip (optional) to the boot partition of the SD card.
 Roms are not provided.